 HAMR Drives Bring The Heat

-Clearly, a new technique is needed in order to increase areal density.
+Clearly, a new technique was needed in order to increase areal density.
 Enter heat-assisted magnetic recording, or HAMR.

 HAMR has been a long time coming.
 The idea has been floating around since the mid-20th century.
 Seagate has been working on HAMR drives since the 90s, and by the mid-00s, it was mainstream enough to feature in a special issue of the IEEE Proceedings.